 Government grants are treated as contributions that are conditioned upon certain performance requirements and the incurrence of allowable qualifying expenses.
-Consequently, at June 30, 2023 and 2022, conditional contributions related to these grants, totaling \$0 and \$43,500, respectively, have not been recognized in the accompanying financial statements.
+There were no conditional government grants outstanding at June 30, 2024 and 2023.

 Grants and contributions received are recorded as net assets without donor restrictions or net assets with donor restrictions, depending on the existence and/or nature of any donor-imposed restrictions.
-Contributions, including contributions receivable, that are restricted by the donor are reported as an increase in net assets with donor restrictions, depending on the nature of the restrictions.
+Contributions, including contributions receivable, that are restricted by the donor are reported as an increase in net assets without donor restrictions if the restriction expires in the reporting period in which the contribution is recognized.
+All other donor restricted contributions are reported as an increase in net assets with donor restrictions, depending on the nature of the restriction.
 When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.

 Grants and contributions receivable are recorded at net realizable value if expected to be collected in one year and at fair value if expected to be collected in more than one year.
 Management uses the direct write-off method to determine uncollectable amounts.
 In determining the collectability of receivables, management considers past collection experience and performs an analysis of subsequent collections.
 Uncollectible amounts are written off against bad debt in the period they are determined to be uncollectible.
-For the years ended June 30, 2023 and 2022, no write-offs were recorded.
+For the years ended June 30, 2024 and 2023, no write-offs were recorded.